tinymce/tinymce-docs/enterprise/check-links-and-embed-media/mediaembed-server-integration.md

   * A string message for developers / support people.

 ## Summary cards
-When the Media Embed server generates a summary card of a URL (using the title, thumbnail, description and website), it returns a HTML snippet like the following.
+When the Enhanced Media Embed server generates a summary card of a URL (using the title, thumbnail, description and website), it returns a HTML snippet like the following.
 You should apply styles to the document style to suit these to your preference.

 ````
 <div class="ephox-embed" style="display: flex">